dilasgoi/ebw/README.md

 # EasyBuild Command-Line Wrapper

-This project is a simple command-line wrapper for the [EasyBuild](https://easybuild.io/) framework that facilitates software building and installation in HPC environments.
-It enables homogeneous reproducible installations defined through JSON files and options for dry runs, common installations, GPU-specific installations, and defining CUDA compute capabilities.
-One central objective of this project is to monitor successful installations, enabling the complete reproduction of the software stack when required.
+This project is a simple command-line wrapper for the [EasyBuild](https://easybuild.io/) framework that assists in software building and installation in HPC environments.
+It enables homogeneous reproducible installations defined through JSON files and options for dry runs, microarchitecture independent installations, GPU-specific installations, and defining CUDA compute capabilities.
+One central objective of this project is to create a catalogue successful installations, enabling the complete reproduction of the software stack when required.

 It follows a similar approach as the one described in the [EasyBuild documentation about Easystacks](https://docs.easybuild.io/easystack-files/), but offers simplicity and flexible customization options out of the EasyBuild Framework.
 However, utilizing both easystacks and hooks should generally provide a more general and authentic solution.